Yoshiminedera Temple: Hydrangea over Kyoto

 From this point on, various emperors made donations to Yoshime and the temple gradually grew.
 Sadly, the entire temple burnt down in the Onin War.
 All of the current temple buildings were rebuilt under the instruction of Lady Keisho-in, the mother of 5th Tokugawa shogun, Tokugawa Tsunayoshi.

-After a 15-minute walk, you will see the main gate of Yoshiminedera.
+After a short walk from the bus stop, you will see the main gate of Yoshiminedera.

-You will see the main temple building, the Kannon-do, as soon as you enter the temple grounds.
-The Kannon-do does house two Kannon statues, but unfortunately neither of them are on display to the public.
+There is the main temple building, the Kannon-do, as soon as you enter the temple grounds.
+The Kannon-do does house two Kannon statues, but they are on display to the public every second Sunday, which is quite frequent compared to other Saigoku pilgrimage temples.
+However, after 2021, they are not on display until 2028.

 Kannon-do, built in 1692.